Who is Charles Harmon?

 - I have four dozen or more, aged domain names and/or websites for sale right now.

-- I sort-of starting over in internet marketing (September 2016),
+- I sort-of started over in internet marketing (September 2016),

 but specifically shooting for big money this time.